zygimantas124/dic_part_two/README.md

 - **`significance_analysis.py`**
 Supports statistical analysis of experimental results.

-[Note: running this file might take a long time due to the comperhensive analysis it does, you can see the result of running this file on the report].
+[Note: running this file might take a long time due to the comprehensive analysis it does, you can see the result of running this file on the report].
   - Runs multiple repeats of training/evaluation to measure metrics variability.
   - Computes confidence intervals and statistical summaries for reporting.
   - Saves results to JSON for later analysis.